How to makeover old brass drawer pulls to fun and colorful pulls using paper napkins and epoxy.

 You may remember that last week I was in the midst of a painting marathon.
-One of the hand-me-down items that I transformed for Kelly last week was a dresser.
+One of the hand-me-down items that I transformed for my daughter last week was a dresser.
 It was in good shape, but she wanted it to be fresh and modern.
 I will post how I painted it in an upcoming post.

 Now I want to show you the real star of the makeover – the brass drawer pull transformation.
 The old brass hardware worked perfectly, but just was not the style my daughter wanted.

 They were originally classic brass Chippendale style pulls.

 My daughter wanted something unique and different.
 I thought about just buying new pulls, but that would have been too costly.
 On a trip down Michaels clearance aisle I came upon these napkins and got an idea.

 I have been wanting to try out the acrylic resin product, EnviroTex Lite and figured since the napkins would have to be totally protected if they were to successfully cover the pulls – napkin covered drawer pulls would be the perfect small project to try it out on.

 How to Make Over Brass Drawer Pulls with Paper Napkins